Cake Batter Pancakes

-These fluffy cake batter pancakes literally melt in your mouth.
+These fluffy cake batter pancakes are so fluffy they literally melt in your mouth.
 I like to top mine with sweetened whipped cream and plenty of sprinkles.
-Finally, I can enjoy the flavor of cake for breakfast without strange looks.
+I love enjoying the flavor of cake for breakfast!

-- Authentic Cake Flavor: Using cake mix ensures every bite tastes like the funfetti cake you know and love.
+- Have Authentic Cake Flavor: Using cake mix ensures every bite tastes like the Funfetti cake you know and love.

-- No Special Equipment Required: I made them in a regular old frying pan and mixed them using a whisk.
-I also whipped my cream by hand.
-The secret is using an ice-cold bowl/whisk.
+- Require No Special Equipment: I made them in a regular old frying pan and mixed them using a whisk.
+I also whip my cream by hand.

 Ingredient Notes and Shopping Tips

 - Flour: Measure your flour by spooning flour into your measuring cup.
-This ensures you don’t use too much which can happen if you dip your measuring cup into a bag or canister of flour.
+Then, level with a knife.

-- Cake Mix: I used Duncan Hines yellow cake mix.
+- Cake Mix: I used Duncan Hines's yellow cake mix.

 - Don't overmix: Mix until your flour just disappears.
 Overmixed pancakes will be tough and rubbery.

 - Let batter rest: Rest the batter for 5-10 minutes.
-This will help release any gluten that may have developed from mixing, helps give the baking powder time to work.
-This results in a tender pancake that has more height.
+This will help give the baking powder time to work and thicken the batter, resulting in a tender tall pancake.

 - Uniform Pancakes: Use a cookie scoop to keep your pancakes all about the same size.

-- Flip once: Flip pancakes once when bubbles begin to form in the batter.
-Be careful the second site cooks more quickly than the first!
+- Flip only once: Flip pancakes once when bubbles begin to form in the batter.
+This will decrease the chance they'll stick and helps you avoid a rubbery end result.
+Be careful the second side cooks more quickly than the first!

 - Keep pancakes warm in an oven at 250 degrees F while you cook the remaining batter.